ye-kyaw-thu/SignWriting-GUI-Prototype/README.md

  [![video-4-1st-time-users](https://github.com/ye-kyaw-thu/SignWriting-GUI-Prototype/blob/main/demo-video/MSW-GUI-Prototype-ver0.13-demo.png)](https://youtu.be/Pd2NKuZOKcA)

-Click the above picture for playing the demo usage video of SignWriting-GUI-Prototype version 0.13.
+Click the above picture for playing the video of demo usage of the SignWriting-GUI-Prototype version 0.13.

 ## Contributors